rudrakshkapil/ShadowSense/README.md

 ### RT-Trees Dataset

 ##### Download
 The dataset can be download from [this Google Drive link](https://drive.google.com/drive/folders/1cCeA7TPA7qsII1-xOxs19sXTkRMV0fsl?usp=drive_link).
 Training, validation, and testing images for the Individual Tree Crown Detection task with RGB-thermal multi-modal drone imagery are provided.
-This dataset is primarily meant for self-supervised training, with ground truth annotations available for the validation and testing sets.
+This dataset is primarily meant for self-supervised training, with ground truth annotations available for only the validation and testing sets.

-Note that four zip files are provided, one for each of train/validation/test, and the fourth for a labellled subset of the training images, useful for comparison with supervised fine-tuning experiments.
+Four zip files are provided, one for each of train/validation/test, and the fourth for a labellled subset of the training images, useful for comparison with supervised fine-tuning experiments.

 Each split of the dataset also contains pre-computed masks for every RGB-thermal pair, obtained using watershed segmentation & morpohological operations as described in the paper and implemented in `threshold,.py`.

+**Note**: More information regarding RT-Trees can be found in the [supplementary material](https://rudrakshkapil.com/resources/publications/wacv_supplementary.pdf) of the paper.

 ##### Organization